 CBD Funding for Internship and Research Assistantship Placements

-Did you know that you can apply to CBD for up to $3000 toward the cost of your internship or research assistantship placement?
-Since 2003, CBD has funded students to work with faculty right here at the Five Colleges, and has helped send students to placements across North America and in Africa, Asia, Europe, and India.
+Did you know that you can apply to CBD for up to $3,000 toward the cost of your internship or research assistantship placement?
+Since 2003, CBD has funded students to work with faculty right here at the Five Colleges, and has helped send students to placements across North and South America, Africa, Asia, Europe, and India.
 CBD may be able to help you!

-2016 applications will be available soon, or you can email the CBD office at email@example.com for an application.
+Download the application here, or email the CBD office for an application.
 Guidelines and application forms will also be available at the schools of Cognitive Sciences; Critical Social Inquiry; Humanities, Arts, and Cultural Studies; Interdisciplinary Arts; and Natural Sciences.

-CBD will offer a grantwriting workshop in spring 2016.
-You are strongly encouraged to attend the workshop prior to submitting your application.
-You are also encouraged to speak with a CBD Steering Committee member, CBD director or the assistant director prior to submitting your proposal.
+CBD offers a grants info session every fall and spring.
+Email us for details.
+You are strongly encouraged to attend the session prior to submitting your application.
+You are also encouraged to speak with a CBD steering committee member, or the CBD director prior to submitting your proposal.